abapGit/docs.abapgit.org/docs/settings-remote.md

 - Commit
 - Pull Request

-To change to a different head, simply use one of the value helps and save the settings.

 The default setting is to use the main or default branch of the repository (`refs/heads/main`).

 ### Offline Repositories